yi15922/STA112_soccer_data/project/project.md

     ## 1  35.3     25  25.2    15   180

-The median, however, seems to be affected to a lesser extent by the high valued outliers, and we can see this in the boxplot below.
+The median, however, seems to be affected to a lesser extent by the high valued outliers.
+In the boxplot below, the blue colored line represents the median, and the red line represents the mean:

 ``` r
 players1 %>%